sarl/awesome-sarl/README.md

 *Runtime environments for the SARL language.*

-* [Janus](https://www.janusproject.io) — An open-source multi-agent platform fully implemented in Java 1.7, and that enables execution of agents or holons over a computer network.
+* [Janus](http://www.janusproject.io) — An open-source multi-agent platform fully implemented in Java 1.7, and that enables execution of agents or holons over a computer network.

-## Extensions
+## Language Extensions

-*SARL extensions.*
+*Language extensions upon the SARL language.*

+## Physic Environment Models

+*Libraries that provides physic environment models to SARL agents.*

+* [Jasim](http://www.multiagent.fr/Jasim_Platform) — A non-free Java library that implements simulated 1D and 3D physic environments in which the agents are located.

+## Applications

+*Software implemented with SARL.*

 # Contributing